 A business based on a team of teachers and supervisors (using integrative sandplay, art, music, drama, gongs, dance, meditation) who encourage counsellors to put aside their regular thinking and use their creative imagination and heart in their work.

-Plus, pioneering, developing, devising and encouraging a creative way of working with sandplay and trauma – which does not yet exist.
+Plus, pioneering, developing, devising and encouraging a creative way of working with sandplay and trauma.